Using CSV Files

 .csv file, then edit the columns shown in the table:

-Enter a non-zero value if Variant Requires Shipping is set to true or left blank.
+Enter a non-zero value if Variant Requires Shipping is set to TRUE.

-Leave blank or set to zero if Variant Requires Shipping is set to false.
+Leave blank or set to zero if Variant Requires Shipping is set to FALSE or is blank.

 When you've finished editing your